joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

   length and complexity restrictions on passwords.
 A short password that uses only basic characters can be guessed quickly.

-- The source code of an AIR application is stored on a user’s machine in plain text (for HTML content) or an easily decompilable binary format (for SWF content).
+- The source code of an AIR application is stored on a user's machine in plain text (for HTML content) or an easily decompilable binary format (for SWF content).
 Because the source code is accessible, two points to remember are: